andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 This might seem like a small difference and not intuitive at first, but is actually a very significant detail.
 # Scope
 Variable scope means when/where variables are defined and can be accessed.
 In Python you are not directly accessing locations in memory, instead you are using context dependent variables.
+You can have different variables with the same names, as long as they are in different scopes.
 **Global Scope** variables are outside of functions and can be accessed everywhere (after their creation).
 **Local Scope** variables are created inside a function and because of that only exist inside that function.
 So after running the function is finished, all the references will be deleted again.
-You can find detailed example and usage of the `global` and `nonlocal` [[8 Keyword|keywords]] on the page about functions.
+You can find detailed example and usage of the `global` and `nonlocal` [[8 Keyword|keywords]] on the page about [[5 Function#Variable Scope|functions]].

 # Type Hinting